+ JCERP on X/Twitter (please Follow)

 An abstract should stand alone, which means that no citation and figures and equation format in the abstract.
 Consider it the advertisement for your article.
 The abstract should tell the prospective reader what you did and highlight the key findings.
 Avoid using technical jargon and uncommon abbreviations.
 You must be accurate, brief, clear and specific.
 Use words that reflect the precise meaning.
 The abstract should be precise and honest.
 Please follow the word limitations (100‐250 words).

-The abstract must contain: short backgrounds why does this research important (if any, maximum 2-3 sentences), short clear objectives, short methods, final results or findings (not discussion), and conclusion.
+The abstract must contain: backgrounds of novelty justification (maximum 2-3 sentences), short clear objectives, short methods, final results or findings, and conclusion.

 Keywords are the labels of your manuscript and critical to correct indexing and searching.
 Therefore the keywords should represent the content and highlight of your article.
 Use only those abbreviations that are firmly established in the field. e.g. DNA.
 Each word/phrase in keyword should be separated by a semicolon (;), not a comma (,).

-In the Introduction, Authors should state the objectives of the work at the end of the introduction section.
-Before the objective, Authors should provide an adequate background (maximum 1 paragraph), and very short literatures survey/review in order to record the existing solutions/method, to show which is the best of previous researches, to show the main limitation of the previous researches, to show what do you hope to achieve (to solve the limitation), and to show the scientific merit or novelties of the paper.
+In the Introduction, Authors should provide an adequate background (maximum 1 paragraph), and very short literatures survey/review in order to record the existing solutions/method, to show which is the best of previous researches, to show the main limitation of the previous researches, to show what do you hope to achieve (to solve the limitation), and to show the scientific merit or novelties of the paper.
 Avoid a detailed literature survey or a summary of the results.
 Do not describe pieces of literature survey/review as author by author, but should be presented as group per method or topic reviewed which refers to some literatures.
-Before the objectives and after the literatures review, author must state the gap analysis or novelties statements to show why does this paper is important and what is unique idea of this paper compared to other previous researchers' suggestions.
+Before the objectives and after the literatures review, author must state the research gap analysis and/or novelties statements to show why does this paper is important and what is unique new idea of this paper compared to other previous researchers' suggestions.
+The presence of clear scientific novelties means justification of new knowledge(s) highlighted and proofed in the results finding and discussion, rather than only gap analysis.

 One of the examples of novelty statement or the gap analysis statement in the end of Introduction section (after state of the art of previous research survey):